mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 }
 ```

-Since an array is an iterable, we can call `yield*` on it, and at this point the generator will start behaving as if it was an array iterator.
+Since an array is an iterable, we can call `yield*` on it, and at this point, the generator will start behaving as if it was a regular array iterator.

 So running: